 Flexibility in how and where work is done will be an ongoing conversation for the coming year or two as workers and employers retrench.
 The term “multiverse” workplaces are becoming increasingly popular, and there’s a little more to it than being a replacement term for “hybrid” work.

-A multiverse strategy involves creating a work situation conducive to employees working in the office or remotely and adds a new layer to individual needs.
+A multiverse strategy involves creating a work situation conducive to employees working in the office or remotely and adding a new layer to individual needs.
 A recent report titled “The Multiverse of Work” by commercial real estate advisory firm Avison Young takes a deeper look into what multiverse work is.

 It reminds us that those with distracting home environments are not conducive to productivity.
-Add to that; there are commutes to consider.
+Add to that, there are commutes to consider.
 Some live closer to the office than others.
 Popping in for a quick meeting might be easy for some but a complete deal-breaker for others considering returning to their old jobs or mulling over new positions.

 There is no shortage of examples of companies weighing what their multiverse world should look like.
 Companies such as Google, known for innovation in the workplace, have stated that they expect employees to live close to the office.
 And while Facebook and Twitter have expressed willingness to consider ongoing remote work for certain employees, tech progressives like Amazon report a more “office-centric” culture going forward.